daledavies/jump/README.md

 Jump has been translated into the following languages so far, to use one of these languages just pass the appropriate language code from the list below via the `language` option in `config.php` or the `LANGUAGE` environment variable...

 - `cs` - Czech
 - `de` - German
 - `es` - Spanish
 - `it` - Italian
 - `nl` - Dutch
 - `pt` - Portuguese
 - `ru` - Russian
 - `ua` - Ukrainian

 More translations are always welcome!
 If you'd like to contribute please see the existing [examples](https://github.com/daledavies/jump/tree/main/jumpapp/translations) and create a pull request.

+### Debugging

+Occasionally things don't work out as expected!
+If you get an error and want to find out a bit more information you can use the built in debug option.
+To enable this set `debug` to `true` in `config.php` or via the `DEBUG` environment variable.

+When resolving problems it can also help to use the `cachebypass` option, this will disable all caching in Jump.

 ## Development